-Kenya could become the first country in the world to introduce the malaria vaccine next month.
+Kenya will become one of the first countries in the world to introduce the malaria vaccine this year.

 At least 120,000 children are expected to get the vaccine in select hospitals in Kakamega, Vihiga, Bungoma, Busia, Kisumu, Homa Bay, Migori and Siaya counties.

 The vaccine Mosquirix will be given to children aged six months to 24 months in four doses.

 The four doses will be administered at six, seven, nine and 24 months through an injection on the upper arm.

 The Ministry of Health is expected to formally make the announcement soon, the Star has learnt.